-Through stakeholder inquiry

-- In coordination with capital projects, development projects, other jurisdictions or external funding agencies (for example: Capital Regional District's Ready Step Roll program) - Through informal observation, in response to a data collection initiative, or based on the results of a safety review - By referencing a Saanich plan
+- Through stakeholder inquiry - In coordination with capital or projects, development projects, other jurisdictions or external funding agencies (for example: Capital Regional District's Ready Step Roll program) - Through informal observation, in response to a data collection initiative, or based on the results of a safety review - By referencing a Saanich plan

-The extents of the identified location will be determined as the situation requires (for example: in some cases the opportunity area would be limited to only one block, whereas in others it may be kilometres of road that are an issue).
+The extents of the identified location will be determined as the situation requires (for example: in some cases the problem-opportunity area would be limited to only one block, whereas in others it may be kilometres of road that are an issue).
+Traffic calming projects will not be considered on dead-end roads that only access residential properties.
 Should a potential project be identified for a Highway (ie. for a location over which Saanich does not have authority), the project suggestion will be referred to the Ministry of Transportation and Transit.

-6.2 Classifying Projects
+56.2 Classifying Projects

-Potential traffic calming projects will be classified into the two types outlined in section 5.0 Project Types.
+Potential traffic calming projects will be classified into the two types outlined in section 35.0 PurposeProject Types.
 If the project is proposed for an individual Residential road it falls into the first type.
 If the project is proposed for a non-Residential road and it is determined by Saanich administration that the location would be suitable for a Neighbourhood Bikeway implementation, it would also fall into the first type.